chassing/linux-sysadmin-interview-questions/README.md

 * Describe how 'ps' works.
 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
 * How to know which process listens on a specific port?
+* You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
+How could you do it?
+* Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>